 Once the buyer has secured their mortgage offer (if applicable) and formalities have been completed, the seller and buyer will each sign a copy of the contract.
 The deposit, typically 10% of the purchase price, is forwarded to your solicitor and contracts are then formally exchanged.

-Under English law, exchange of contracts is the point at which a property transaction acquires legal force.
-Before exchange, both the seller and the buyer are free to withdraw from the transaction at any time without penalty.
+Under English law, the exchange of contracts is the point at which a property transaction acquires legal force.
+Before the exchange, both the seller and the buyer are free to withdraw from the transaction at any time without penalty.

 However, once contracts are exchanged, both parties are contractually obliged to complete the purchase/sale.
 The deposit payment is transferred, a date for completion is set (usually 2-4 weeks from the date of exchange) and confirmation is provided that all the legal paperwork is either already in place or is guaranteed to be in place before then.
 Should either party choose to pull out after contracts have been exchanged, there would be financial penalties.

 After the Contracts of Sale have been signed and formally exchanged, and the deposit transferred, the countdown to moving home starts in earnest.
 If you are selling and buying a property at the same time, this will involve a great deal of organisation.
 We recommend that you start making arrangements in good time.
 Here are some of the key elements you need to address:

 - Transferring utility accounts to your new address